OfficeDev/Microsoft-Teams-Samples/samples/bot-release-management/csharp/README.md

 - Go to *Options* and check *Required* and Add.

-**NOTE:Make sure you create a new task, click save and verify the stakeholderTeam value**
+**NOTE: Make sure you create a new task, click save and verify the stakeholderTeam value**
 ![Execute Webhook](ReleaseManagement/Images/ExecuteWebhook.png)

 ### 6. Setup for code